 Notice of Intent to Lien

-|Must meet formatting, margin and specific technical requirements?||YES||Usually Not.|
+|Must meet specific formatting requirements?||YES||Usually Not|

 |Must be formally served on certain parties?||Usually||Usually Not|